-(At work ) The new information which surfaced on the web in the last two years brought MANY previously unknown facts and dates about whistle manufactures in Great Britain during the the 19th century , this new info changed the way many
+(At work ) The new information which surfaced on the web in the last two years brought MANY previously unknown facts dates and research options for whistle manufactures in Great Britain during the the 19th century , this new info changed the way many

 Dates Myths and miss-concepts which prevailed whistle research up to now,

 Newly discovered whistles info and manufacturers led me to work on a new updated series of articles about whistles and their makers.

 Some of the observations and conclusions can be found hinted

 This article would deal with some news about the background and The